-From London to Brighton, to a lap of the park or anything in between.
+From a lap of the park, a weekend ride with the kids or anything in between.
 It’s up to you.

 A charity bike ride can mean anything (coast-to-coast tandem challenge, anyone?).
 Whatever’s good for you is good for us.
 So fundraise your way.